Asteski/WinMac/README.md

 *of* or *open* opens current folder

+*tree* lists all subdirectories and their content

+*tree --all* or *tree -a* lists all subdirectories and their content including hidden folders and files

 ## Benefits:

 - **Unified Computing Experience:** WinMac provides a cohesive blend of Windows and macOS elements, ensuring a smooth and efficient workflow for all users.